albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Example : ``9 of 3667 Logbook Entries selected, 256 visible.``

 A second footer line shows up if one or more logbook entries are selected.
-This line shows the total real travel time, the total simulator travel time and the accumulated distance for the selected entries.
+This line shows the total real travel time, the total simulator travel time and the cumulative distance according to flight plan and route flown for the selected entries.

-Example: ``Travel Totals: Real time 2 h 13 m.
-Sim. time 6 h 48 m.
-Dist.
-1.298 NM.``
+Example: ``Totals: real 2 h 13 m, sim.
+6 h 48 m, 1.298 NM plan, 1.321 NM flown.``

 .. _logbook-top-buttons: